-Mr. Meyer is a Senior Portfolio Manager on Clark Capital's Cross Asset Management Team and is responsible for managing the Navigator® fixed income mutual funds.
-Mr. Meyer has over 10 years of industry experience across fixed income sectors including municipals, investment grade corporates, and high yield corporate bonds.
+Mr. Meyer, Head of Fixed Income, is a Senior Portfolio Manager on the Adviser's Cross Asset Management Team and is responsible for managing the Navigator® fixed income mutual funds.
+In his role as Head of Fixed Income, Alex oversees both the Cross Asset Management and Fixed Income SMA Teams.
+Mr. Meyer has over 15 years of industry experience across fixed income sectors including municipals, investment grade corporates, and high yield corporate bonds.
 Prior to joining the firm in 2019, Mr. Meyer served as Vice President at Jefferies from 2011-2018.
 He graduated Summa Cum Laude from the University of Pennsylvania with a B.A. in Economics and holds the CFA® designation.